DaceyForward/Project-1-Concentration-Game/README.md

 - the current player's turn displayed with a message
 - to know if there is a tie with a message displayed (if playing in two-player mode)
 - a fun, personal, and unique style to the game
-- to choose the level of difficulty with the abilty to change the total number of tiles on the board
+- to choose the level of difficulty with the ability to change the total number of tiles on the board
 - each tile to highlight in some way when I hover over it

 #### Overall Design